Problem

 The examples above are very simple cases illustrating the behavior of the update lock and the usage of the UPDLOCK hint.
 In real-world examples, the cases are often more complicated.
 However, understanding the basics of this lock type and hint can be very helpful in developing much more complicated solutions.

-All in all, deadlocks can cause serious problems in terms of database performance, especially for systems overloaded by many concurrent transactions.
-The UPDATE lock can be used to prevent deadlocks.
+All in all, deadlocks can cause serious database performance problems, especially for systems overloaded by many concurrent transactions.
+The UPDATE lock can prevent deadlocks.
 If data is retrieved for modifying the same transaction, and potential deadlocks are possible due to the other transactions using the same data, selecting data with the UPDLOCK hint could be reasonable.
-This will guarantee that other transactions will not be able to place shared locks on that data (that are going to be replaced by an exclusive lock) and, in this way, will prevent deadlocks.
+This will guarantee that other transactions cannot place shared locks on that data (those to be replaced by an exclusive lock) and will prevent deadlocks.

 Next Steps